 Connect the Exhaust Manifold

-You should now be able to place the manifold on top of the gasket.
+You should now be able to fit the replacement exhaust manifold on top of the gasket.
 Wiggle this part into place and loosely place the bolts in their holes to keep the manifold in the correct holes to ensure the part is held in position.
 When you are satisfied this is the case tighten all the bolts until the manifold is held flush against the engine.
 Finally reattach the carburettor if you removed it from the engine and take the car off the jack props.

 When you have completed the reattachment work the easiest way of checking that everything has been fitted correctly is to simply run the engine.
 If there are any problems with the installation of the exhaust manifold you will see gasses escaping from the engine and there may also be a noise associated with this leak.
 Locate the leak and tighten the fixings around this accordingly to solve any problems.

-READ NEXT: Changing Your Car’s Exhaust Back Box
+UP NEXT: Changing Your Car’s Exhaust Back Box